RohitSingh496/japanese-quiz/README.md

 - `./quiz.sh 5`
 - The above command will generate a quiz with '5' questions.
+- You can replace '5' with any 'number'.
+It is the number of questions.
-- If you just run `./quiz.sh` It will ask only '1' question.
+- If you just run `./quiz.sh` , it will ask only '1' question.

 ---